Kiwitea

-Kiwitea is a village and rural community in the Manawatu District and Manawatū-Whanganui region in New Zealand's central North Island.
+Kiwitea is a village and rural community in the Manawatū District and Manawatū-Whanganui region in New Zealand's central North Island.

 History

 Several European farmers bought freehold land in the area in the 1870s and 1800s and began settling it.
 They cleared dense standing forest, laid grass, subdivided it into paddocks for sheep and cattle, and built roads.

 Alexander Perry, who was born in Wellington in 1852, purchased 900 acres in 1877.
 He died in 1894, leaving a large laid-out homestead to his two sons.

 Thomas Taylor purchased 380 acres in 1877.
 He was contracted to provide supplies for building a railway through the area in the 1880s and took up positions on the road board, hospital board and farmer's alliance, but did not move to the area until 1889.
 Taylor who was born in Staffordshire, England in 1843, educated in Wolverhampton, armed in Birmingham, mined for gold on the West Coast, managed a large butchery in Fiji, and ran a store in Turakina before raising the money to purchase the Kiwitea site.

-James Barrow, who was born in Johnsonville in 1852 and had been farming with his father in Pauatahanui, purchased 300 acres in 1878.
+James Barrow, who was born in Johnsonville in 1852 and had been farming with his father in Pāuatahanui, purchased 300 acres in 1878.

 William Morton, who was born in Yorkshire, England in 1848 and moved to Rangitikei in 1870, purchased 150 acres in 1882 and purchased another 220 acres in 1891.
 By 1897, he was farming about 700 sheep, 100 cattle and 20 milking cows for the local creamery, and was a member of the local council.

 A school was established in the area in 1884.
 Schoolmaster Richard French, a native of King's County, Ireland and graduate of Trinity College, Dublin, arrived in 1886 and took over the school in 1890.
 A school house was built on an acre section in 1891.

-In 1897, the Cyclopedia of New Zealand described Kiwitea as a "little settlement", four miles from the telegraph office in Cheltenham, and connected by daily coach trips to the nearest market town, Feilding.
+In 1897, The Cyclopedia of New Zealand described Kiwitea as a "little settlement", four miles from the telegraph office in Cheltenham, and connected by daily coach trips to the nearest market town, Feilding.

 The school had a roll of 40, and was "well ventilated" and "well conducted".

 Mr. Foster's Store provided a daily mail service and general products.
 The owner was born in Devonport, England, settled in Foxton in 1874, and took over the store in 1893.